 Vision & Values

-Independent And Public-Spirited Media Foundation (IPSMF) is registered as a public charitable trust in Bengaluru on July 1, 2015.
-The Foundation provides financial support and seeks to mentor digital-media entities in creating and disseminating public-interest information borne out of serious and independent journalism.
-The Foundation has been registered under Section 12AA (a) of the IT Act, 1961 and has been granted approval under section 80G (5) (vi) of the IT Act, 1961.
+The Independent And Public-Spirited Media Foundation (IPSMF) was registered on 1st July 2015 as a public charitable trust in Bengaluru.
+The Foundation provides financial and other assistance to organisations creating and distributing public-interest information to the public at large using digital media, social media, mass media or any other media.
+The Foundation has been registered under Section 12AA (a) of the IT Act, 1961 and has been granted approval under section 80G (5) (vi) of the IT Act 1961.

 The Rationale for the Foundation

 1. The challenges facing journalism: